redhat-developer/intellij-kubernetes/README.md

 You can edit any existing resource that is shown in the resource tree.
 Either double click it or pick "Edit..." in the context menu.
 A Yaml editor opens up and allows you to change the resource.
-Pushing the editor to the cluster then updates the resource that you were editing.
+Pushing the changes made to the file to the cluster automatically updates the edited Kubernetes resource.
 You can also open a local yaml/json file and create a new resource on the cluster by pushing the editor to it.

 > **Tip**: You're advised to edit copies of your yaml/json files.